Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 L-Citrulline

-It is an essential amino acid used by the body to produce l-arginine, a building block of nitric oxide, which assists in maintaining healthy blood vessel function.
+L-citrulline is a pump-focused ingredient that may not be a primary concern for a cardio-focused routine.
+Research from ScienceDirect suggests that it's an essential amino acid that the body utilizes to produce l-arginine, a building block of nitric oxide, contributing to the maintenance of healthy blood vessel function [7].

 Here you can find the best pre-workouts for better pumps.